ExaChem/exachem/docs/user_guide/scf.rst

    * :strong:`restricted`: for closed-shell restricted Hartree-Fock (RHF) calculation
    * :strong:`unrestricted`: for spin-unrestricted Hartree-Fock (UHF) calculation

+:xc_type: ``[default=[]]`` A list of strings specifying the exchange and correlation functionals for DFT calculations using `GAUXC`.
+   The list of available functionals using the `builtin` backend can be found at the `ExchCXX <https://github.com/wavefunction91/ExchCXX>` repository.
+   The `Libxc` backend is restricted to the list of LDA and GGA functionals without range separation available at `Libxc <https://tddft.org/programs/libxc/functionals/libxc-6.2.2/>`.

+:xc_grid_type: ``default=UltraFine`` Specifies the quality of the numerical integration grid.
+The following values are supported

+   * :strong:`Fine`: 75 radial shells with 302 angular points per shell
+   * :strong:`UltraFine`: 99 radial shells with 590 angular points per shell
+   * :strong:`SuperFine`: 175 radial shells with 974 angular points per shell for first row elements and 250 radial shells with 974 Lebedev points per shell for the rest.

+   All `xc_grid_type` options use a `Mura-Knowles` radial quadrature, a `Lebedev-Laikov` angular quadrature, a `Laqua-Kussmann-Ochsenfeld` partitioning scheme, and a `Robust` pruning method.

 :debug: ``[default=false]`` enable verbose printing for debugging a calculation.

 :nnodes: On a distributed machine, the number of processors for an SCF run is chosen by default depending on the problem size (i.e. number of basis functions **Nbf**).